Rajeshds20/DSA/README.md

 # practice
 Repository to Practice Coding and Programs

-Currently basic DSA Problems are being added...
+Currently basic DSA Problems I've been Practicing are added...
-From GeeksforGeeks